 Students may apply for credits towards a Research Methodology module in an Advanced Diploma, BAHons or BComHons qualification.
-The Research Methodology Online SLP contains the same curriculum as the Research Methodology module offered to Advanced Diplomas and BA/BComHons Programmes offered with in the College of Business and Economic.
+The Research Methodology distance learning SLP contains the same curriculum as the Research Methodology module offered to Advanced Diplomas and BA/BComHons Programmes offered within the College of Business and Economics.